OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - **Use [bcrypt](#bcrypt) with work factor 12 or more and with a password limit of 64 characters.**
 - **Consider the use of [Argon2id](#argon2id) with configuration settings inline with [IETF specifications](https://tools.ietf.org/html/draft-ietf-kitten-password-storage-03#section-5.1).**
-- **Use [PBKDF2](#pbkdf2) with a work factor of 310,000 or more and set with an interal hash function of HMAC-SHA-256 for systems requiring FIPS-140 compliance.**
+- **Use [PBKDF2](#pbkdf2) with a work factor of 310,000 or more and set with an internal hash function of HMAC-SHA-256 for systems requiring FIPS-140 compliance.**
 - **Consider using a [pepper](#peppering) to provide an additional defence in depth (though alone it provides no additional secure characteristics).**

 ## Background